MargritEssam/MargritEssam/README.md

 ### Hi there 👋
 - Iam Margrit Essam
 - Iam front end developer
-- I graduated from bioinformatic at 2022
+- I graduated from bioinformatic in 2022